 You

 Joelle Taylor, a marvelous poet, talks about the surge in spoken word poetry in his essay.
 He beautifully shares, “How can poetry nights that traditionally occupy the half-lit backroom of an anxious bar suddenly find themselves at the nexus of cultural change?
 The clue is in the word ‘suddenly’.
-As with most things ‘suddenly’ took a long time to materialise.”
+As with most things,’ suddenly’’ took a long time to materialize.”

 There have been numerous people behind this rise.
 People, who didn’t back down from sharing their works with the audiences.
-Who designed their words with the right quantum of audacity, emotion and authenticity.
-Who didn’t shrink themselves to fit into coffins of conformity.
-Or didn’t bottle their words to look like an attractive package.
+Who designed their words with the right quantum of audacity, emotion, and authenticity.
+Who didn’t shrink themselves to fit into coffins of conformity?
+Or didn’t they bottle their words to look like an attractive package?
 These are the people who waged a war with their own traumas and raw experiences.
 And transformed poetry into a warm hug, embracing people across the world.

 If I Should Have A Daughter